JimmeyC/sustoken/README.md

 Sustoken is an experimental digital currency that enables instant payments to anyone, anywhere in the world.
 Sustoken uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
-Sustoken Core is the name of open source software which enables the use of this currency.
+Sustoken is the name of open source software which enables the use of this currency.

-For more information, as well as an immediately useable, binary version of the Sustoken Core software, see [https://sustoken.org](https://sustoken.org).
+For more information, as well as an immediately useable, binary version of the Sustoken software, see [https://sustoken.g0software.com](https://sustoken.g0software.com).

 License
 -------